zulip/zulip/docs/development/setup-vagrant.md

 [windows-uac]: https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/how-user-account-control-works
 [disable-uac]: https://stackoverflow.com/questions/15320550/why-is-secreatesymboliclinkprivilege-ignored-on-windows-8

+If you ran Git BASH as administrator but you already had VirtualBox running, you might still get this error because VirtualBox is not running as administrator.
+In that case: close the Zulip VM with `vagrant halt`; close any other VirtualBox VMs that may be running;
+exit VirtualBox; and try again with `vagrant up --provision` from a Git BASH running as administrator.

 Second, VirtualBox does not enable symbolic links by default.
 Vagrant starting with version 1.6.0 enables symbolic links for VirtualBox shared folder.